omllobet/cloud-native-workshop/README.md

 - Identify it is as `hystrix-dashboard` in `bootstrap.properties` and point it to config server.
 - Annotate it with `@EnableHystrixDashboard` and run it.
 You should be able to load it at `http://localhost:8010/hystrix.html`.
 It will expect a heartbeat stream from any of the services with a circuit breaker in them.
 Give it the address from the `reservation-client`: `http://localhost:9999/hystrix.stream`

-## 6. To the Cloud!

-> Spring Cloud helps you develop services that are resilient to failure - they're _fault tolerant_.
-If a service goes down, they'll degrade gracefully, and correctly expand to accommodate the available capacity.
-But who starts and stops these services?
-You need a platform for that.
-In this lab, we'll use a free trial account at Pivotal Web Services to demonstrate how to deploy, scale and heal our services.

-- Do a `mvn clean install` to get binaries for each of the modules
-- _Optionally_: Comment out the `GraphiteReporter` bean in `reservation-service`
-- Remove the `<executable/>` attribute from your Maven build plugin
-- Make sure that each Maven build defines a `<finalName>` element as: `<finalName>${project.artifactId}</finalName>` so that you can consistently refer to the built artifact from each Cloud Foundry manifest.
-- Sign up for a free trial [account at Pivotal Web Services](http://run.pivotal.io/).
-- Change the various `bootstrap.properties` files to load configuration from an environment property, `vcap.services.config-service.credentials.uri`, _or_, if that's not available, `http://localhost:8888`: `spring.cloud.config.uri=${vcap.services.config-service.credentials.uri:http://localhost:8888}`
-- `cf login` the Pivotal Web Services endpoint, `api.run.pivotal.io` and then enter your credentials for the free trial account you've signed up for.
-- Enable the Spring Boot actuator `/shutdown` endpoint  in the Config Server `application.properties`: `endpoints.shutdown.enabled=true`
-- Describe each service - its RAM, DNS `route`, and required services - using a `manifest.yml` file collocated with each binary

-> You may generate the `manifest.yml` manually or you may use a tool like Spring Tool Suite's Spring Boot Dashboard which will, on deploy, prompt you to save the deployment configuration as a `manifest.yml`.

-_Multi-day workshop_:

-- run `cf.sh` in the `labs/6` folder to deploy the whole suite of services to [Pivotal Web Services](http://run.pivotal.io), **OR**:
-- follow the steps in `cf-simple.sh`.
-This will `cf push` the `eureka-service` and `config-service`.
-It will use `cf cups` to create services that are available to `reservation-service` and `reservation-client` as environment variables, just like any other standard service.
-Then, it will `cf push` `reservation-client` and `reservation-service`, binding to those services.
-See `cf-simple.sh` for details and comments - you should be able to follow along on Windows as well.

-> As you push new instances, you'll get new routes because of the configuration in the `manifest.yml` which specifies host is "...-${random-word}".
-When creating the user-provided-services (`cf cups ..`) be sure to choose only the first route.
-To delete orphaned routes, use `cf delete-orphaned-routes`

-> if you're running the `cf cups` commands, remember to quote and escape correctly, e.g.: `cf cups "{ \"uri":\"..\" }"`

-- `cf scale -i 4 reservation-service` to scale that single service to 4 instances.
-Call the `/shutdown` actuator endpoint for `reservation-client`: `curl -d{} http://_RESERVATION_CLIENT_ROUTE_/shutdown`, replacing `_RESERVATION_CLIENT_ROUTE_`.
-- observe that `cf apps` records the downed, _flapping_ service and eventually restores it.
-- observe that the configuration for the various cloud-specific backing services is handled in terms of various configuration files in the Config Server suffixed with `-cloud.properties`.

-> if you need to delete an application, you can use `cf d _APP_NAME_`, where `_APP_NAME_` is your application's logical name.
-If you want to delete a service, use `cf ds _SERVICE_NAME_` where `_SERVICE_NAME_` is a logical name for the service.
-Use `-f` to force the deletion without confirmation.

-## 7. Streams
-> while REST is an easy, powerful approach to building services, it doesn't provide much in the way of guarantees about state.
-A failed write needs to be retried, requiring more work of the client.
-Messaging, on the other hand, guarantees that _eventually_ the intended write will be processed.
-Eventual consistency works most of the time; even banks don't use distributed transactions!
-In this lab, we'll look at Spring Cloud Stream which builds atop Spring Integration and the messaging subsystem from Spring XD.
-Spring Cloud Stream provides the notion of _binders_ that automatically wire up message egress and ingress given a valid connection factory and an agreed upon destination (e.g.: `reservations` or `orders`).

-- start `./bin/rabbitmq.sh`.
-> This will install a RabbitMQ instance that is available at `$DOCKER_IP`.
-You'll also be able to access the console, which is available `http://$DOCKER_IP:15672`.
-The username and password to access the console are `guest`/`guest`.

-- add `org.springframework.cloud`:`spring-cloud-starter-stream-rabbit` to both the `reservation-client` and `reservation-service`.

-> Sources - like water from a faucet - describe where messages may come from.
-In our example, messages come from the `reservation-client` that wishes to write messages to the `reservation-service` from the API gateway.

-- add `@EnableBinding(Source.class)` to the `reservation-client` `DemoApplication`
-- create a new REST endpoint - a `POST` endpoint that accepts a `@RequestBody Reservation reservation` - in the `ReservationApiGatewayRestController` to accept new reservations
-- observe that the `Source.class` describes one or more Spring `MessageChannel`s which are themselves annotated with useful qualifiers like `@Output("output")`.
-- in the new endpoint, inject the Spring `MessageChannel` and qualify it with `@Output("output")` - the same one as in the `Source.class` definition.
-- use the `MessageChannel` to send a message to the `reservation-service`.
-Connect the two modules through a agreed upon name, which we'll call `reservations`.
-- Observe that this is specified in the config server for us in the `reservation-service` module: `spring.cloud.stream.bindings.output=reservations`. `output` is arbitrary and refers to the (arbitrary) channel of the same name described and referenced from the `Source.class` definition.

-> Sinks receive messages that flow _to_ this service (like the kitchen sink into which water from the faucet flows).

-- add `@EnableBinding(Sink.class)` to the `reservation-service`  `DemoApplication`
-- observe that the `Sink.class` describes one or more Spring `MessageChannel`s which are themselves annotated with useful qualifiers like `@Input("input")`.
-- create a new `@MessagingEndpoint` that has a `@ServiceActivator`-annotated handler method to receive messages whose payload is of type `String`, the `reservationName` from the `reservation-client`.
-- use the `String` to save new `Reservation`s using an injected `ReservationRepository`
-- Observe that this is specified in the config server for us in the `reservation-client` module: `spring.cloud.stream.bindings.input=reservations`. `input` is arbitrary and refers to the (arbitrary) channel of the same name described in the `Sink.class` definition.

-## 8. Distributed Tracing with Zipkin

-> Distributed tracing lets us trace the path of a request from one service to another.
-It's very useful in understanding where a failure is occurring in a complex chain of calls.

-- run `./bin/zipkin.sh`
-- add `org.springframework.cloud`:`spring-cloud-starter-zipkin` to both the `reservation-service` and the `reservation-client`
-- configure a `@Bean` of type `AlwaysSampler` for both the `reservation-service` and `reservation-client`.
-- observe that as messages flow in and out of the `reservation-client`, you can observe their correspondances and sequences in a waterfall graph in the ZipKin web UI at `http://$DOCKER_HOST:8080` by drilling down to the service of choice.
-You can further drill down to see the headers and nature of the exchange between endpoints.

-## Security
-- add `org.springframework.cloud`:`spring-cloud-starter-oauth2` to the `reservation-client`.
-- add `@EnableOAuthSso`
-- observe that we've already pointed it to use GitHub for authentication in the config server's `application.properties`
-- in the `reservation-client`, create a new REST endpoint called `/user/info` and use it to expose the authenticated principal to the authenticated client.
-- confirm this works by launching a new browser in incognito mode and then hitting the protected resource
-- switch to a qualified `loadBalancedOauth2RestTemplate` instead of any old `@RestTemplate`.
-- **EXTRA CREDIT**: use Spring Security OAuth's Authroization Server instead of GitHub

-## Optimize for Velocity and Consistency
-- create a parent dependency that in turn defines all the Git Commit ID plugins, the executable jars, etc.
-- package up common resources like `logstash.xml`
-- create a new stereotypical and task-centric Maven `starter` dependency that in turn brings in commonly used dependencies like `org.springframework.cloud`:`spring-cloud-starter-zipkin`, `org.springframework.cloud`:`spring-cloud-starter-eureka`, `org.springframework.cloud`:`spring-cloud-starter-config`, `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit`, `org.springframework.boot`:`spring-boot-starter-actuator`, `net.logstash.logback`:`logstash-logback-encoder`:`4.2`,
-- extract all the repeated code into auto-configuration: the `AlwaysSampler` bean, `@EnableDiscoveryClient`, the custom `HealthIndicator`s.
-- **EXTRA CREDIT**: define a Logger that is in turn a proxy that can only be injected using a custom qualfier (`@Logstash`)

-## Log Aggregation and Analysis with ELK
-- run `./bin/elk.sh`
-- add `net.logstash.logback`:`logstash-logback-encoder`:`4.2` to the `reservation-service` and `reservation-client`
-- add `logback.xml` to each project's `resources` directory. it should be configured to point to the value of `$DOCKER_HOST` or some DNS entry
-- import `org.slf4j.Logger` and `org.slf4j.LoggerFactory`
-- declare a logger: `Logger LOGGER = LoggerFactory.getLogger( DemoApplication.class);`
-- in the `reservation-service`, use `LogstashMarker`s to emit interesting semantic logs to be collected by the Kibana UI at `http://$DOCKER_HOST:...`